Ski: 2019-2020 Fischer Ranger 107 Ti, 189 cm

 Shape / Rocker Profile

-The most noticeable change in the Ranger 107 Ti’s shape was made to its shovels and tips.
-The Ranger 108 Ti doesn’t have a ton of tip taper, but the Ranger 107 Ti has even less.
+While the Ranger 108 Ti did not have a ton of tip taper, the new Ranger 107 Ti has even less.
 And the Ranger 107 Ti’s tip shape is a bit different — instead of smoothly tapering to a point, it’s more blunted and angular.
 In theory, this increases surface area for flotation in powder, and could also decrease tip deflection in rough snow.
 In the tail, the Ranger 107 Ti looks very similar to the Ranger 108 Ti — it’s still pretty minimally tapered, especially compared to skis like the K2 Mindbender 108Ti, Moment Commander 108, and Dynastar Legend X106.

 The Ranger 107 Ti’s rocker profile looks very similar to the Ranger 108 Ti’s, which isn’t that surprising given that the current Ranger Ti skis’ rocker profiles are based on the Ranger 108 Ti’s.
 The Ranger 107 Ti still has a fairly moderate tip rocker line by today’s standards, and it has a fairly shallow, flat tail rocker line.
 The Ranger 107 Ti has the same tip splay as the Ranger 108 Ti, and a touch more tail splay (23 mm vs. 17 mm).